 27600/37600.
-Introduction to Photography. (=ARTV 24000/34000) PQ: ARTV 10100 or 10200, or consent of instructor.
+Introduction to Black and White Film Photography. (=ARTV 24000/34000) PQ: ARTV 10100 or 10200, or consent of instructor.
 Camera and light meter required.
 Photography is a familiar medium due to its ubiquitous presence in our visual world, including popular culture and personal usage.
-In this class, students learn technical procedures and basic skills related to the 35mm camera, black and white film, and print development.
+In this course, students learn technical procedures and basic skills related to the 35mm camera, black and white film, and print development.
 They also begin to establish criteria for artistic expression.
 We investigate photography in relation to its historical and social context in order to more consciously engage the photograph's communicative and expressive possibilities.
 Course work culminates in a portfolio of works exemplary of the student's understanding of the medium.
 Field trips required.
-Lab fee \$70.
-S. Huffman, L. Letinsky.
 Autumn, Winter.

 27602-27702/37602-37702.
-Photography. (=ARTV 24401-24402/34401-34402) PQ: ARTV 10100 or 10200, or consent of instructor.
+Photography. (=ARTV 24401-24402/34401-34402) PQ: ARTV 10100, 10200 or 10300, and 24000.
 Courses taught concurrently and can be repeated as part of an ongoing, developing photographic project.
-Camera and light meter required.
 The goal of this course is to foster investigations and explorations of students in photography (e.g., refine their craft in black and white or color, with a different format camera, or by utilizing light-sensitive materials).
 Students pursue a line of artistic inquiry by participating in a process that involves experimentation, reading, gallery visits, critiques, and discussions, but mostly by producing images.
 Primary emphasis is placed upon the visual articulation of the ideas of students through their work, as well as the verbal expression of their ideas in class discussions, critiques, and artist's statements.
-Lab fee \$70.
 L. Letinsky.
 Spring.